ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 ~~~
 {: #fig-template-examples title="URI Template Examples"}

-The URI template MUST be a level 3 template or lower.
-The URI template MUST be
+The URI Template MUST be a level 3 template or lower.
+The URI Template MUST be
 in absolute form, and MUST include non-empty scheme, authority and path
 components.
-The path component of the URI template MUST start with a slash "/".
+The path component of the URI Template MUST start with a slash "/".
 All template variables MUST be within the path component of the URI.
 The URI
 template MUST contain the two variables "target_host" and "target_port" and MAY
 contain other variables.
-The URI template MUST NOT contain any non-ASCII unicode
+The URI Template MUST NOT contain any non-ASCII unicode
 characters and MUST only contain ASCII characters in the range 0x21-0x7E
 inclusive (note that percent-encoding is allowed).
-The URI template MUST NOT use
+The URI Template MUST NOT use
 Reserved Expansion ("+" operator), Fragment Expansion ("#" operator), Label
 Expansion with Dot-Prefix, Path Segment Expansion with Slash-Prefix, nor
 Path-Style Parameter Expansion with Semicolon-Prefix.
 If any of the requirements
-above are not met by a URI template, the client MUST reject its configuration
+above are not met by a URI Template, the client MUST reject its configuration
 and fail the request without sending it to the proxy.

 Since the original HTTP CONNECT method allowed conveying the target host and